 This typically involves filing a claim with the proper agency, such as the EEOC (Equal Employment Opportunity Commission) or OSHA (Occupational Safety and Health Administration).
 It could also mean filing a civil lawsuit in court.
 Anaheim, Orange County Wrongful Termination Attorney Mr. Eldessouky will guide you through each step, ensuring your concerns are fairly represented and your rights upheld.

-Contact Our Firm To Get Started On Your Claim
+Contact Our Anaheim Wrongful Termination Lawyer To Get Started On Your Claim

 Even if you are not sure whether you have a claim, come talk to our Anaheim, Orange County Wrongful Termination Attorney.
 We will help you understand your rights and how best to protect them.
 Call 714-409-8991 or contact us by email to get started.
-We offer evening and Saturday appointments by request, and offer legal services in Arabic and Spanish if needed.
+Eldessouky Law offer evening and Saturday appointments by request, and offer legal services in Arabic and Spanish if needed.